macloo/python-beginners/flask/part3_templates/ex3-app/README.md

 This Flask app is explained in the README in [flask/part3_templates](../).

-To run it (assuming you have Flask installed):
+To run it (assuming you are in a Python 3 virtualenv with Flask installed):

 ```bash
 python students4.py